Are there any events at the 2010 ASHA Annual Convention that would be of particular interest to PhD students, faculty, and researchers?

 Researcher-Academic Town Meeting

 This annual event that brings together faculty and researcher is hosted by ASHA's Vice Presidents for Academic Affairs and Vice President for Science and Research.
 This year's topic is "Building Capacity for the Research Doctorate".
 The Wednesday, November 17, event is by invitation only and has limited seating for 300.
-For those unable to participate, past presentations of the Researcher Academic Town Meeting are available on the ASHA website.

 Academic Affairs and Research Education Information Kiosk